adrianosmarinho/pyrostering/README.md

 - An employee cannot work for more than 5 days in a row;
 - An employee cannot work more than 5 days in a 7-day window.
 - An employee cannot work more than 10 hours in a shift.
+- An employee needs at least 10 hours of overnight rest.

 ## ER Diagram for the PyRostering Database